How it works

 - low blood levels of sodium

-- problems with your eyes, such as certain kinds of glaucoma (pressure in the eye)
+- problems with your eyes, such as glaucoma (increased pressure in the eye)

 - heart problems, or a heart attack